tbolin/PROJ2/README.txt

 Or don't.
-I'm just a file, I dont't care.
+I'm just a file, I don't care.